 - 1. According to Cunningham, what is the main difference between Berkshire and KKR? - 2.
 Does Buffett believe that banks are more deserving of bailouts than other types of companies?
 Why or why not? - 3.
 What are the similarities between Buffett's strategies and carry trades? - 4.
-Explain similarities and differences between Warren Buffett's business model, AIG's business model, and Yale's investment strategy.
-Issues to consider include leverage, marking-to-market, hands-on management of companies, and perhaps other things (but save option writing for the next question). - 5.
+Compare Buffett's letter to shareholders for 2009 (published 2010), p.16 with the financial crisis inquiry report, pp. 243-244.
+What does Buffett think about AIG management? - 5.
+Explain similarities and differences between Warren Buffett's business model and AIG's business model.
+Issues to consider include leverage, marking-to-market, hands-on management of companies, and perhaps other things (but save options for the next question). - 6.
 One type of business model involves writing out-of-the-money options and hoping to make a profit from doing so.
 Writing insurance is an analogous strategy.
 According to Buffett, is this the way Berkshire Hathaway makes most of its money?
-Is this the idea behind Gary Gorton AIG's strategy, according to the FCIC report? - 6.
-Compare Buffett's letter to shareholders for 2009 (published 2010), p.16 with the financial crisis inquiry report, pp. 243-244.
-What does Buffett think about AIG management? - 7.
+Is this the idea behind Gary Gorton AIG's strategy, according to the FCIC report? - 7.
 What does Buffett think is wrong with the Black-Scholes model?
 Is he correct?

 III.
-London Whale Case.
-Regulations after Financial Crisis (Wed, 28 Mar; 15:30-18:45)
+Regulations after Financial Crisis, London Whale Case.
+(Mon, 18 Mar; 17:45-21:00)